vidun-upek/DementiaInsight/README.md

 # DementiaInsight

-## 🧠 MODE-LX: Dementia Risk Prediction
+## 🧠 MODELX: Dementia Risk Prediction

 This project is a submission for the MODE-LX hackathon.
 The goal is to build a binary classification model that predicts a person's risk of dementia using **only non-medical variables**.